What is EPR?

 - Support external sustainability certifications requirements such as EPEAT

-- Compliance – including responsible sourcing including conflict minerals due diligence requirements, supplier material compliance data management and analysis, and managing product and packaging takeback services from data analysis to report construction and regulatory data submissions.
+- Compliance – responsible sourcing, including conflict minerals due diligence requirements, supplier material compliance data management and analysis, and managing product and packaging takeback services from data analysis to report construction and regulatory data submissions.

 - Implementation– developing innovative and disruptive business models, managing business process outsourcing and integrating software and systems e.g. EPR compliance management solution.

-- Thought leadership– providing analytics and reporting, research and develop and strategic communications.
+- Thought leadership– providing analytics and reporting, research and development and strategic communications.

 Our product stewardship services ensure products meet global regulations and define clear strategies to achieve set standards.
 We also offer product sustainability impact assessments as part of our services to help brands create better and sustainable products.

-- (ACDC) Anthesis Compliance Data Collectionis a free spreadsheet-based tool to facilitate data capture and conversion between industry standard formats including IEC 62474, IPC 1752 v1.1 and IPC 1752A.
-This tool alleviates the common barriers to efficient data exchange and promotes reuse of declarations across the supply chain.
+- (ACDC) Anthesis Compliance Data Collection is a free spreadsheet-based tool to facilitate data capture and conversion between industry-standard formats including IEC 62474, IPC 1752 v1.1 and IPC 1752A.
+This tool alleviates the common barriers to efficient data exchange and promotes the reuse of declarations across the supply chain.
 The Anthesis CDC is IPC1752A certified.